agholson/SwiftUI-iOS-Databases/README.md

 # Firebase SwiftUIDemo app
 This app demonstrates how to use Firebase in a SwiftUI iOS app.
+It is based on the excellent [Code with Chris](https://codewithchris.com) iOS Databases module 1 course.

 # Firebase Setup
 1) Go to firebase.com